JuliaPhysics/SolidStateDetectors.jl/docs/src/man/config_files.md

 They are accessible through a dictionary, `SSD_examples`, defined in the package:
 ```@example general
 using SolidStateDetectors
-keys(SSD_examples) # dictionary holding the full path to the corresponding config JSON files
+keys(SSD_examples) # dictionary holding the full path to the corresponding configuration files
 ```

 They can be loaded via